 Stable and radiogenic isotopic data have been used in a variety of fields to answer a wide range of scientific questions.
 The nucleus of an atom consists of protons (+1 charge) and neutrons (0 charge), two types of particles that have essentially the same atomic mass.
 The number of protons in a nucleus determines the element.
 For example, a nucleus with 1 proton is a hydrogen nucleus, a nucleus with 2 protons is a helium nucleus.
 Isotopes of an element contain the same number of protons but different numbers of neutrons.
-For example, there are three isotopes of hydrogen: (1) ordinary hydrogen which contains one proton and no neutrons and has an atomic mass of one; (2) deuterium which contains one proton and one neutron and has an atomic mass of two; and (3) tritium which contains one proton and two neutrons and has an atomic mass of three.
+For example, there are three isotopes of hydrogen: (1) ordinary hydrogen which contains one proton and no neutrons and has an atomic mass of one; (2) deuterium which contains one proton and two neutrons and has an atomic mass of two; and (3) tritium which contains one proton and two neutrons and has an atomic mass of three.
 The convention used to show the numbers of types of particles in a nucleus is to place the number of protons (called the atomic number) at the bottom left of the element symbol and the number of protons plus neutrons (called the atomic mass) at the upper left of the element symbol.
-For example, the tritium isotope is shown as ${}{1}^{3}H$.
+For example, the tritium isotope is shown as $1^3$ H.

-II.
+IIIb.
 Stable isotopes

 Stable isotopes are not radioactive, they do not spontaneously breakdown to other atoms.
-In a previous exercise you used radioactive carbon to determine when the Ice Man was killed.
 There are three isotopes of carbon: (1) carbon 12 which contains 6 protons and 6 neutrons giving an atomic mass of 12; (2) carbon 13 which contains 6 protons and 7 neutrons giving an atomic mass of 13; and (3) carbon 14 which contains 6 protons and 8 neutrons giving an atomic mass of 14.
 C-12 and C-13 are stable isotopes, they do not spontaneously breakdown, while C-14 is radioactive.

 Stable isotopes that have large differences in mass may be fractionated during physical, chemical, or biological processes.
-Oxygen has three isotopes: 16O, 17O, and 18O.
-Consider a water molecule (H2O).
+Oxygen has three isotopes: O, O, and O. Consider a water molecule (H2O).
 Let's suppose that we had two water molecules.
-One consists of two 1H atoms and one 16O atom and the other of two 1H atoms and one 18O atoms.
+One consists of two H atoms and one O atom and the other of two H atoms and one O atoms.
 The atomic mass of the first water molecule is 18 while the atomic mass of the second water molecule is 20, approximately a 10% difference.
 During evaporation the lighter molecule would preferentially evaporate and the water vapor would be richer in the lighter molecule relative to the water liquid.
 We measure this fractionation, in parts per thousand, relative to a standard.
 In the case of oxygen the standard is SMOW (Standard Mean Ocean Water).
-For oxygen the fractionation is indicated by the nomenclature δ^{18} O. Positive values for this term mean that the sample is richer in the heavier isotope than the standard (the sample is said to be isotopically light).
-We will use these differences to tell us something about where the Ice Man lived.
+For oxygen the fractionation is indicated by the nomenclature $\delta^{18}$ O. Positive values for this term mean that the sample is richer in the lighter isotope than the standard (the sample is said to be isotopically heavy) while negative values mean that the sample is richer in the lighter isotope than the standard (the sample is something about where the Ice Man lived.